 Your Radiology Report

-Your MRI images will be interpreted by a board certified radiologist specialized in diagnosing bone and joint problems.
+Your MRI images will be interpreted by a board certified radiologist.
 The radiology report is designed to relay important medical information to your doctor.
 Sometimes, this medical jargon can be difficult to understand.
 Your radiology report should be discussed with your medical doctor who will be treating your pain.
 Below are some common radiology terms and explanations that may help clarify the language of the report.
 Please start by clicking on the exam that you had performed.

 There are multiple ways to receive your images and report.

 2. A HIPAA compliant email will be sent to you with a link to access the images and report via a cloud based storage system.
-You will be asked to register for a login to comply with HIPAA standards.
-You need to use the same email address that was used to receive the images.
+You will be asked to enter your name and date of birth to comply with HIPAA standards.
 If you have trouble accessing the images or report, please contact us.